← All posts

 The part I care most about is chaining.
 Most "workflows" are really just 2-3 scripts run in order where output from one feeds the next.
 Usually that logic only exists in your head or in some old comment like # run extract.py first.

-Rhyolite makes that wiring explicit.
-You map output fields to downstream input params.
-If one task fails, chain stops.
-No magic, just less guesswork.
+Rhyolite would make that wiring explicit.
+You would map output fields to downstream input params.
+If one task fails, the chain stops.
+Nothing clever for the sake of it; I mostly want fewer "what did I run last time?" moments.

 What it isn't

-It's not a scheduler.
-It's not a cloud orchestrator.
-It's not replacing your scripts.
-Your scripts stay as real files on disk; Rhyolite just gives them a usable interface.
+It wouldn't be a scheduler.
+It wouldn't be a cloud orchestrator.
+It wouldn't replace your scripts.
+Your scripts would stay as real files on disk; Rhyolite would just give them a usable interface.

 Status